Skip to main content

 Not a ladder.
 A chair.

 The feeling that depression means your faith is failing.
 That if you prayed more, it would lift.
-That your exhaustion is evidence of something broken in you rather than something hard happening to you.
+That your exhaustion is evidence of something broken in you instead of something hard happening to you.
 That you cannot say how bad it is because the people around you expect you to be okay.

 This site was built for those people.
 Not as a ladder to climb.
 As a chair to sit in.